jmespath-community/jmespath.spec/jep-014-string-functions.md

 The `split()` function returns an array containing each partial string between occurrences of `$search`.
 If  `$subject` contains no occurrences of the `$search` string, an array containing just the original `$subject` string will be returned.

-The `$count` optional parameter specifies the maximum number of split points within the `$search` string.
+The `$count` optional integer specifies the maximum number of split points within the `$search` string.
 If this parameter is omitted, all occurrences are split.
-If `$count` is negative, an error MUST be raised.
+If `$count` is not an integer or is negative, an error MUST be raised.

 If `$count` is equal to `0`, `split()` returns an array containing a single element, the `$subject` string.